ExpressGateway/express-gateway.io/_pages/documentation-guide.md

     link: core-concepts-explained
   - display: Configuring
     link: configuring
+  - display: Policy Reference
+    link: policy-reference
+  - display: Consumer Management
+    link: consumer-management
+  - display: Credential Management
+    link: credential-management
+  - display: Runtime
+    link: runtime
 ---

 # Guide

 Welcome to Express Gateway!
-The documentation for Express Gateway is written using Jekyll and Markdown.
+Documentation for Express Gateway is written in Markdown.
 If you'd like to contribute, please see our [Github website repo](https://github.com/expressgateway/express-gateway.io)

 ### Installing

 Express Gateway runs on Node.js.
 To get Node.js please visit the [Node.js Downloads Page](https://nodejs.org/en/download/).

-Once you have Node.js, check out the [Getting Started](/getting-started) page on how to install Express Gateway and the 5-Minute Quick Start for a brief introduction on using it.
+Once you have Node.js, check out the [Getting Started](/getting-started) page on how to install Express Gateway and run through the 5-Minute Quick Start for a brief introduction.

 ---

 ### Core Concepts

-For an overview of Express Gateway and how it works, check out the [About](/about) page for a brief introduction.
+For an overview of Express Gateway and how it works, check out the [About](/about) page to familiarize yourself with the core entities within Express Gateway and how they are utilized.

 Express Gateway comes with the following core entities: